DevHarleyA/matching-card-bootcamp/README.md

 - Create a new branch called answer
 - Checkout answer branch
 - Push to your fork
-- Issue a pull request!
+- Issue a pull request

 - Your pull request description should contain the following:
   - (1 to 5 no 3) I completed the challenge